db.php symlink

 - HyperDB

 There is nothing that can be done about this.
-This a WordPress core limitation due to the fact that the dropin plugin file must be called db.php
+This a WordPress core limitation due to the fact that the dropin plugin file must live at wp-content/db.php